 There are some stand-out features of the school for this sector, particularly at A’Level.
 Whilst the curriculum choices are limited, we are exceptionally impressed at the provision of English and Psychology.
 English is often dropped in the Indian value UK sector schools at Advanced Level – and the choice to offer Psychology, a major link subject between Social Sciences,the broader Arts, and Sciences (the area much more traditional for this sector) is a choice rarely seen outside the Tier 1s.
 This, in particular, shows the exceptional thought that underpins Al Diyafah’s approach to post-16 educational provision.

-The relatively new Head has a lot resting on her shoulders.
-Many of the pressures are financial.
-The foundations are there, but she will not be able to achieve what the founder undoubtedly seeks without maintaining significant increases in the school’s budget.
-Other areas of improvement, particularly in transparency are now delivering, and demonstrating, a clear, and impressive, commitment to empowering parents.
-This is a school that is going places.
-It is a tough one to review.
-In its care of children, community links and exceptional leadership and inclusive provision it is outstanding by any standards.
-It just needs the final link which will see teaching and academics catch up with the broader whole child provision Al Diyafah does so well, and, tellingly, this is an area that far more schools struggle with.
+It is a tough school to review.
+In its care of children, community links, leadership and inclusive provision is high performing.
+But …..it needs the final link which will see teaching and academics catch up with the broader whole child provision Al Diyafah does so well.
+Tellingly, this is an area that far more schools struggle with.
 The investment in professional development of faculty is critical to achieve this ratcheting up of standards.
 Important as this is though, so too is a school rooted in community, with warmth and the happy environment able to inspire children to develop as young men and women beyond books and exams.
 This Al Diyafah delivers.
 A happy school is something to be admired, and happiness at Al Diyafah comes in abundance.
-Recommended for what it does so well – and for what it is on course to achieve.Go to the FULL REVIEW on WhichSchoolAdvisor.com
+Recommended for what it does so well – but it could, with investment, achieve so much more.Go to the FULL REVIEW on WhichSchoolAdvisor.com